thanasisn/SDR_enhancement_LAP/article/article_doc.md

 quite large for the number of CE cases and the excess irradiation (panels b and c).
-For these two quantities the spread tends to increase with time, suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.
+For these two quantities the spread tends to increase with time, suggesting a significant variability in cloud patterns over the area, possibly associated with changes in climate.

 We must note that the excess irradiation from the CE events that is received at the surface does not affect the balance of the energy budget in the atmosphere.
-The incoming solar radiation in the region is not increased by the OI but is rather redistributed through the CE events.
+The incoming solar radiation in the region is not increased by the OI but is rather redistributed at the specific location as asdditional scattered radiation.
 This is also depicted by the ECE irradiance values, which exceed the equivalent cloud-free irradiance by a significant amount.

 ## 3.2 Climatology of cloud enhancement events